mayors-ic/mayors-ic.github.io/why-hpc-carpentry.md

 Instructors simply looking to teach basic programming skills in R or Python are highly encouraged to check out the materials offered by [Software Carpentry](https://software-carpentry.org/).
-Software Carpentry's lessons are more generally applicable materials that do not have an HPC component.
+Software Carpentry's lessons are more generally applicable introductory programming materials that do not have an HPC component.